AdobeDocs/experience-manager-screens.en/help/user-guide/kickstart-for-aem-screens.md

 ---
 title: Kickstart Guide
-seo-title: Kickstart Guide
-description: Follow this page to create a demo AEM Screens project.
+description: Learn how to create a demo AEM Screens project.
 It helps you create a digital signage experience starting from installation and setting up a new project to viewing your content in AEM Screens player.
 feature: Overview, Digital Signage
 role: User
 level: Beginner